 - Undergraduate or graduate degree in Engineering.
-Applicants who do not meet this criterion but who have an outstanding academic record in a related field, may be admitted on probation.
-Students admitted in this category will be required to complete a sequence of undergraduate courses (including prerequisites as appropriate) in addition to the normal requirements of the IE PhD degree
+Applicants who do not meet this criterion but who have an outstanding academic record in a related field may be admitted but will be required to complete a sequence of undergraduate courses (including prerequisites as appropriate) in addition to the normal requirements of the IE PhD degree

-- Minimum 3.0 on a 4.0 scale on most recent degree
+- Minimum GPA of 3.0 on a 4.0 scale on most recent degree

 - Personal statement identifying research interest